5jt/dyalog-cookbook/manuscript/ui.md

 This depends on every control being created with a `ui` property referring back to the UI namespace.
 We can protect against failure to define this property.
 A utility function `GetRef2ui` can search up the UI tree until it finds an ancestor object with this `ui` property defined.

 We'll use this approach to build a simple user interface for MyApp.
+How simple?
+We'll have a menu bar, from which the language can be selected, and an Edit field onto which files and/or folder can be dropped.
+Analysis results or error messages get displayed in the edit.
+That simple.

 ## A simple UI with native Dyalog forms